 Extending Remote Instruction

 Our initial announcement to transition to remote instruction through April was made as a proactive step in order to protect our community and to give everyone as much clarity as possible at the time we made the decision.
-As the situation has continued to evolve, we have made the difficult decision, in consultation with many of our students, faculty, and staff, to extend remote instruction through the entire spring quarter and to end all in-person instruction.
+As the situation has continued to evolve, we have made the difficult decision, in consultation with many of our students, faculty, and staff, to extend remote instruction through the summer and to end all in-person instruction.

 We will continue to work to be as accommodating as possible in an attempt to make sure all of our students are able to receive the courses they need to fulfill requirements.
 However, given the extraordinary circumstances that we are facing, there will be individual challenges among students, faculty, and staff that must be addressed.
 We will share additional guidance as soon as it is developed.